 How do I book an appointment?

 For your convenience, we provide an online booking system.
 You can book your appointment online via an app 24/7 through HotDoc.
-Alternatively you are always welcome to call us to make an appointment on 8382 3900.
+Alternatively you are always welcome to call us to make an appointment by calling our friendly reception staff on (08) 8185 7160

 What do I need to bring with me to my first appointment as a New Patient?